-Objective 1: 60 percent of campuses will confirm that physical activity breaks were regularly incorporated into their classroom lessons larly incorporated into their classiconn lessons Action Steps Methods for Measuring Implementation The campus will provide teachers with resources for brain breaks.
-Determine appropriate inservice days in which teachers will receive staff development related to the importance of physical activity breaks Baseline or benchmark data points: In class activity breaks are written into lesson plans, daily Percentage of teachers who report integrating physical activity breaks on a regular basis compared to the previous school year.
-Resources needed: In class activity break resources such as GoNoodle for preK-6th and alternative resources for secondary Creation and dissemination of a survey for teachers Time for training during inservice days Obstacles: Monitoring implementation Validity of self-reports
+Objective 1: 60 percent of campuses will confirm that physical activity breaks were regularly incorporated into their classroom lessons

+Action Steps Methods for Measuring Implementation The campus will provide teachers with re- sources for brain breaks.
+Determine appropriate inservice days in which teachers will receive staff develop- ment related to the importance of physical activity breaks Baseline or benchmark data points: In class activity breaks are written into lesson plans, daily Percentage of teachers who report integrating physical activity breaks on a regular basis compared to the previous school year.
+Resources needed: In class activity break resources such as GoNoodle for preK-6th and alternative resources for secondary Creation and dissemination of a survey for teachers Time for training during in-service days Obstacles: Monitoring implementation Validity of self-reports

-Physical Activity GOAL 4: The District and campuses may offer before-school and after-school physical activity programs, and students shall be encouraged to participate.
+Physical Activity GOAL 4: The District and campuses may offer before-school and afterschool physical activity programs, and students shall be encouraged to participate.
 Additionally, students, parents, staff, and community members shall be encouraged to use the school's unlocked outdoor physical activity facilities outside of the school day as available.
 (See GKD)